Championing Energy Efficiency

 - Among more than 60 leading energy organizations that worked with EPA and Department of Energy to develop a National Action Plan for Energy Efficiency.

 - Joined the Electric Power Research Institute's national energy efficiency initiative in 2007 to help develop smart appliances with energy management technology.
-(See also Energy-Efficiency Regulatory Structures, a report on the need for regulatory structures to encourage sustainable energy-efficiency investments.)

 - Member of the Edison Foundation-Institute for Electric Efficiency, a group focused on advancing energy-efficiency and demand-response practices, ideas and experiences in the power business.